krystianopryszek99/GraphTheory_Project/README.md

 - **Explain what is meant by the term irregular language in the context of regular expressions**

   A non-regular language, often known as an irregular language, is one that cannot be defined by a regular expression.
 Non-regular languages outnumber regular languages by a significant amount.
-According to Kleene's theorem, no FA or TG may accept a non-regular language.
+According to Kleene's theorem, no Finite Automaton (FA) or Transition Graph (TG) may accept a non-regular language.

+  The Finite State Machine (FSM) is a Finite Automaton (FA) that chooses whether to accept or reject a string.
+There are two types of FA's, Non-deterministic (NFA) and Deterministic (DFA).
+A Transition Graph is made up of three components: a finite number of states, an alphabet of potential inputs, and a finite number of transitions that demonstrate how to go from one state to another.

   The existence of non-regular languages is ensured by the fact that regular languages of any alphabet are countable, and we know that the set of all subsets of strings is not countable.
 Nonetheless, the goal of creating non-regular languages is to show that certain languages that are "computable" in some way are not regular.

-  Pumping Lemma is a well-known theorem that uses the Pigeon Hole Principle to determine if a language is regular or not.
-However, the pumping lemma is a negative test; if a language does not meet it, we can be certain that it is not regular; if it does, the language may or may not be regular.
+  Pumping Lemma is a well-known theorem that uses the Pigeon Hole Principle to determine if a language is regular or not, but it cannot be used to prove that a language is regular.
+The pumping lemma is used to prove the non-regularity of a language via contradiction.
+However, the Pumping Lemma is a negative test, if a language does not meet it, we can be certain that it is not regular, if it does, the language may or may not be regular.

   The languages Palindrome is a examples of nonregular languages.
 A palindrome is a word, number, phrase, or other character sequence that reads the same backward as it does forward.